-Turning Your Grease into Green: How to Profit from Being in a FOG
+Turning Your Grease Into Green: How to Profit from Used Cooking Oils

-Here are a few best practices for getting the most cost savings out of your FOG program:
+Here are a few best practice tips for getting the greatest cost savings out of your FOG program:

-- Properly train employees to dispose of solidified grease into a designated container for disposal into a grease dumpster for recycling.
+- Properly train employees to dispose of solidified grease into a designated container so that it can be transferred to a grease dumpster for recycling.

 - Direct all drains from FOG producing sources to a properly sized grease interceptor.

 - Don’t dispose of food waste into a garbage disposal unit, which uses an excessive amount of water, contaminates the wastewater, and can cause costly blockages.
 Food waste should instead be collected separately for composting.